Wesley (footballer, born 1995)

 Wesley Claudio Campos (born 10 February 1995), known simply as Wesley is a Brazilian footballer who plays as a right back for Internacional.

 Career

 Wesley began his career at Grêmio Foot-Ball Porto Alegrense.
-In September 2015, he was an unused substitute in three matches of the year's Campeonato Brasileiro Série A.
+In September 2015, he was an unused substitute in three matches of that year's Campeonato Brasileiro Série A.

-The following 29 January, he made his senior debut in a youthful team at the start of the year's Primeira Liga, playing the full 90 minutes of a 2–2 draw at Avaí.
+The following 29 January, he made his senior debut in a youthful team at the start of the 2016 Primeira Liga season, playing the full 90 minutes of a 2–2 draw at Avaí.
 On 10 February, he played his first game in the Campeonato Gaúcho, a 1–0 victory at Veranópolis.